 Well-known celebrities and athletes have discovered the natural stress-reducing and sleep-promoting benefits of Philip Stein watches.
 Track and field Olympic gold medalist and World Champion, Christian Taylor, credits the Philip Stein watch with improving his sleep-quality and reducing his stress during competitions.
 “I realized that being my best self takes getting enough rest and being able to cope with stress in a healthy way.
 Those things are as important as being able to push myself physically.
 When I'm rested, and my mind is clear, I feel unstoppable.”

 National Track and Field Hall of Famer, Butch Reynolds says wearable technology from Philip Stein is “like a health and wellness program.”
 He credits Natural Frequency Technology with helping him to sleep better, recovering faster and feeling more alert throughout the day.

 In the summer of 2017, former Miss Universe and UNAIDS Goodwill Ambassador Pia Wurtzbach became a Philip Stein Wellness Warrior.
 Pia lives an active lifestyle, traveling the world to promote zero discrimination of people living with AIDS.
 She says the watch’s technology assists her to achieve balance in her life, helping her to “calm down, sleep better and wake up more refreshed.”

 Stress and sleepless nights happen, but chronic stress and insomnia can have detrimental effects on health and overall wellness.
-Natural Frequency Technology in the Philip Stein watch can be an effective, wearable solution to reduce stress, promote relaxation and get a restful night's sleep.
+Natural Frequency Technology in the Philip Stein watch can be an effective, wearable solution to reduce stress and anxiety, promote relaxation and get a restful night's sleep.